cmacnamara/bug-reflector/README.md

 - fly.io

 ## Next Steps
-- [ ] Add light mode
+- [ ] Add light mode.
-- [ ] Add favoriting feature to posts
+- [ ] Add a favoriting feature to posts.
-- [ ] Add tag system to posts
+- [ ] Add a tag system to posts.
-- [ ] Add follower system
+- [ ] Add a follower system.
-- [ ] Add filtering feature to post list
+- [ ] Add a filtering feature to the list of posts.
-- [ ] Add profile customization feature
+- [ ] Add a profile customization feature.
-- [ ] Add ability to add code snippets to posts
+- [ ] Add the ability to add code snippets to posts.
-- [ ] Add nested replies to comments
+- [ ] Add nested replies to comments.
-- [ ] Add language model that will allow users to indicate/track their proficiency in various languages
+- [ ] Add a language model that will allow users to indicate/track their proficiency in various languages.